erikperez20/Covid19-SIR-Model/README.md

 # How to Use

 Model can be tested for Italy, Spain, Germany, India, Netherlands and United Kingdom.
-The first step is to determine the estimation parameters 'a' and 'b'and the initial susceptible population (S), these can be established randomly but the model may not converge or remain at some local minimum when trying to find the optimal parameters 'a' and 'b'.
+The first step is to determine the estimation parameters 'a' and 'b' and the initial susceptible population (S), these can be established randomly but the model may not converge or remain at some local minimum when trying to find the optimal parameters 'a' and 'b'.
 One option is to use the SIR_model.nb notebook and manipulate the graph on it until